mantidproject/mantid/docs/source/workbench/instrumentviewer.rst

 Python Control
 --------------
 Many aspects of the instrument view can be controlled from Python.
-To use the Python interface for InstrumentViewer, use the following code to import the necessary libraries
+To use the Python interface for the InstrumentViewer, use the following code to import the necessary libraries:

 .. code-block:: python

   from mantidqt.widgets.instrumentview.api import get_instrumentview

-then load the Nexus data into a workspace
+Then, load the Nexus data into a workspace:

 .. code-block:: python

   ws = LoadEventNexus(Filename=nexus_path, NumberOfBins=10)

-Now we are done with the necesary preparation, time to get a handle to the window itself (this will create a fresh window)
+Now we are done with the necessary preparations, time to get a handle to the window itself (this will create a fresh window):

 .. code-block:: python

   myiv = get_instrumentview(ws)
   myiv.show_view()

-To set the integration range (time-of-flight), use
+To set the integration range (in time-of-flight), use:

 .. code-block:: python

   myiv.set_bin_range(1, 10000)

-To switch to a different tab, use
+To switch to a different tab, use:

 .. code-block:: python

   myiv.select_tab(0)  # TabIndex
                       # 0: Render, 1: Pick, 2: Draw, 3: Instrument

-To select the projection type (surface type), use
+To select the projection type (surface type), use:

 .. code-block:: python